psherman42/rvdebug/README.md

 The main top-level program is in `rvdebug.cfg`.
 This is where the main OpenOCD function `jtag_init` (usually contained `openocd/src/jtag/startup.tcl`) is overridden instead to invoke procedure `rvdebug`.
 After it runs, control is passed to `rvdebug-handler` to interpret the results.

-The heart of the program is in `rvdebug.tcl` and is described by the pictorial below.
+The heart of the program is in `rvdebug.tcl` and is described by the model of register "objects" that implements the [RISC-V Debug Specification](https://github.com/riscv/ riscv-debug-spec) below.

 ```
-#  model of register "objects"
-#  that implements the Debug Specification
-#
 #                        +-------+
 #                        |  DTM  |
 #                        +---+---+